SwiftTVV/basic-animatedloginform/README.md

 # CSS Files

-Find the CSS files in the "CSS Files" folder and rename the file you want to use to "style.css" and then move it to the same folder as the HTML file
+Find the CSS File in the folder "CSS Files" and put "style.css" in the same folder as "index.html" then open "index.html" in a browser

 # Color Variants

 Blue

+More color variants many come in the future...